CSS

 :root

-The :root pseudo-class matches the root element of the document, usually the <html> element.
+The :root CSS pseudo-class matches the root element of a tree representing the document.

 :scope (pseudo-class)